-- Short biography and artist statement (2000 characters maximum)
+- Short biography and artist statement (1500 characters including spaces, approx. 200 words)

 - If applicable, 5 images (maximum) in JPEG format, with relevant caption information

-- 3 samples of your published work (each 6000 characters maximum)
+- Up to 3 samples of your published work (3 pages maximum, inPDF format)

 The application form and program guidelines are available online at Art Metropole.